JustOpenSource/fatalshootings/README.md

-Sandbox to explore data from fatalencounters.org
+Sandbox to explore data from [Fatal Encounters](fatalencounters.org)

 #Setup#